 The owner of every coal mine shall forward to the Under Treasurer in the months of January and July of each year a statement showing the tonnage of coal produced during the preceding 6 months respectively ending on the last day of the preceding month of December or June, as the case may be, together with the amount payable to the Fund in relation to such tonnage as provided in section 6 of the Act.
 The owner shall at the same time forward a copy of the statement to the secretary of the Board.

-[4.
-Deleted: Gazette 20 Jan 1989 p.
-143.]
+4. Membership of Board

+For the purposes of section 9(1)(b) of the Act, the Mining and Energy Union, Western Australian District Branch, is prescribed.

+[Regulation 4 inserted: SL 2024/19 r.
+4.]

 5. Board to authorise Fund payments

 No accounts are to be paid out of the Fund unless payment has been previously authorised by the Board.